dlatushkin/Dxw.Throttling/Docs/OpenRuleModel.md

 ﻿# Open rule model

 The main feature of Dxw.Throttling is open rule model.
-So ant part of throttling process can be easly customized.
+So any part of throttling process can be easly customized.
+Lets briefly review architecture of the framework.
-The most common interface is IRule.
+The key interface is [IRule<TRes, TArg>](/Source/)